 We are the operating subsidiary of the master partnership.
 We and our subsidiaries conduct the master partnership's operations and own its operating assets.
 Our general partner has sole responsibility for conducting our business and for managing our operations.
 The officers of our general partner are the same as the officers of Sunoco Partners LLC, the general partner of the master partnership.
 The sole director of our general partner is also a director of Sunoco Partners LLC.
-Sunoco, the owner of our master partnership's general partner, receives an annual administrative fee for the provision of various general and administrative services for our benefit.
-The fee does not include salaries of pipeline and terminal personnel or other employees of our master partnership's general partner, including senior executives, or the cost of their employee benefits.
-We will also reimburse Sunoco and its affiliates for direct expenses they incur on our behalf.
-The following chart depicts the organization and ownership of us, our subsidiaries and the master partnership as of February 8, 2010.
+Sunoco, the owner of the master partnership's general partner, receives an annual administrative fee for the provision of various general and administrative services for our benefit.
+We also reimburse Sunoco and its affiliates for direct expenses they incur on our behalf.

+The following chart depicts the organization and ownership of us, our subsidiaries and the master partnership as of July 27, 2011.

 Percentage Interest

 Ownership of Sunoco Logistics Partners Operations L.P.

 Sunoco Logistics Partners GP LLC General Partner Interest 0.01%

 Sunoco Logistics Partners L.P.
 Limited Partner Interest 99.99%

 Total 100.0%

 Ownership of Sunoco Logistics Partners L.P.

-Public Common Units 66.8%
+Public Common Units 66.2%

-Sunoco Partners LLC Common Units 31.2%
+Sunoco Partners LLC Common Units 28.1%

+Sunoco Partners LLC Class A Units 3.7%

 Sunoco Partners LLC General Partner Interest 2.0%

 Total 100.0%